monome/docs/docs/norns/study-1.md

 print(coins)
 ```

-this prints just the number. you'll find it helpful when debugging to make more informative prints by using _string concatenation_ which just means gluing strings together (or tying them together, if you prefer a more more expedient metaphor). you do this with the lua operator `..` (two periods):
+this prints just the number. you'll find it helpful when debugging to make more informative prints by using _string concatenation_ which just means gluing strings together (or tying them together, if you prefer a more expedient metaphor). you do this with the lua operator `..` (two periods):

 ```
 print("i will cast " .. spell .. " for " .. coins .. " coins.")